FasterSpeeding/Yuyo/docs/usage/components.md

 ```

 Alternatively, components can be reused by registering the component to the client
-on startup with `timeout=None` and sending the same component's rows per-exevution.
+on startup with `timeout=None` and sending the same component's rows per-execution.

 Custom IDs have some special handling which allows you to track some metadata
 for a specific message's components.
 They are split into two parts as